On Thoughtful Creation: How to Make Products People Cherish

 What happens when we listen

-When we bring genuine curiosity into the process, we make better products, not from following trends, but from noticing what people genuinely need.
+When we bring genuine curiosity into the process, we make better products, not from following trends, but from noticing what people genuinely need and desire.

 We communicate with more potency.
-Our brand messages resonate because they reflect real lived experiences our audience relates to.
+Our brand messages resonate because they reflect lived experiences our audience can recognise.

 We build community.
 When people feel seen and heard, they feel connected to the brand.
-This connection is what turns customers into a loyal community.
+This connection is what gets people to stay with a brand over time, because people relate to brands like they relate to people.

-Curiosity is a quiet yet powerful skill.
-It’s the foundation for empathy, and it strengthens everything a brand creates.
+Curiosity into others is a quiet yet powerful skill.
+It's the foundation for empathy, and when integrated into how we create, almost always serves to make that creation better.

 Principles for creating products people cherish

-There’s a profound sense of fulfilment and freedom that can be found in being of service.
-In contributing something that makes people’s lives a little more beautiful, restorative, or joyful, and in some way, the world a better place.
-Let your creations come from a place of love and care for the people you’re here for.
+There is a profound sense of fulfilment and freedom in being of service.
+In contributing something that makes people's lives a little more beautiful, restorative, or joyful, and in some way, makes the world a better place.
+Let your creations come from a place of love and care for the people they're for.

-We’d do better to not assume every idea is the final one.
+We'd do well not to assume every idea is the final one.
 Let your community inspire you.
 Ask questions.
 Form a dialogue.
 Listen with openness.
 Let feedback sit with you, and incorporate it where it feels aligned.
 To lead well is to remain empathetic and innately curious about the people you lead.

 People don't buy incense, body oils, dresses, or teas.
 They buy the experiences these things offer.
 Moments of calm, feelings of embodiment, the joy found in good health.